Continuous Improvement Network

 Learning Technologists @ Leeds Network

-Coordinated by SDDU to enable an opportunity for colleagues to share ideas, practice and support around the area of educational uses of technology.
+This network provides an opportunity for colleagues to share ideas, practice and support around the area of educational uses of technology.

 Email networks (artynet, etc)